 Stepping Out of Her Comfort Zone, Automotive Grad Finds Success

 “They got my attention,” said Shante, a single mom in her early 30s.
-“I thought I was too old to get my high school diploma, so I was definitely interested.
-I went home, got decent, came back and took the assessment test, passed it, and got enrolled.”
+“I thought I was too old, so I was definitely interested.
+I went home, got decent, came back and got enrolled.”

 A combination of curiosity, independence and a bit of defiance drew her to the Auto Mechanic Program at UEI College.